Fund managers change tack as Fed reacts to virus

 *PineBridge had $101 billion under management at the end of 2019

-Reporting by Stanley White; additional reporting by Tom Westbrook in Singapore and Karin Strohecker in London; editing by Larry King
+$1 = 107.3300 yen $1 = 0.7759 pounds Reporting by Stanley White; additional reporting by Tom Westbrook in Singapore and Karin Strohecker in London; Editing by Larry King